HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

 ## Configuring Content-Security-Policy Frame Options

-The HCL Digital Experience 9.5 Helm Chart allows you to configure **[Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors): frame-ancestors** for DX Core and all other components, such as Digital Asset Management and Ring API, etc..
+The HCL Digital Experience 9.5 Helm Chart allows you to configure **[Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/frame-ancestors): frame-ancestors** for DX Core and all other components, such as Digital Asset Management, Ring API, etc.

 Setting `cspFrameAncestorsEnabled` to true adds `content-security-policy: frame-ancestor 'self'` headers to the responses, enabling you to frame DX and other add-on applications.